darkjazz/musiclynx-server/README.md

 ## MusicLynx server

-This is the server component of MuscLynx (https://github.com/darkjazz/musiclynx)
+This is the server component of MusicLynx (https://github.com/darkjazz/musiclynx)

 The component can be started by typing the following in the command line terminal:
 ```